opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 }
 ```

 The response was as expected - a new task id.
-I hope you followed **Side Quest Number 2**!

 ```
 {